The planetary nebula Abell 48 and its [WN] nucleus: Siblings, Progenitors and Progeny

-In fact the luminous He-sdO stars (Jeffery 2008; Napiwotzki 2008; Heber 2009), or alternatively the sdO(He) stars (Rauch et al. 1998) lie in the same region of the Hertzsprung-Russell (HR) diagram\footnote{The position of the luminous sdO stars in the HR diagram are consistent with post-AGB or post-early AGB evolution (Napiwotzki 2008), while the `compact' He-rich sdOs are likely to be the product of post-extreme horizontal branch (EHB) evolution (Heber 2009).} as Abell 48.
+Similar surface abundances to the [WN] stars are also seen in a few, but not all, of the low-gravity, `luminous' He-sdO stars (e.g. Husfeld et al. 1989; Jeffery 2008; Napiwotzki 2008; Heber 2009), none of which are convincingly associated with PNe (M\'endez et al. 1988).
+These stars (Heber 2009), alternatively termed sdO(He) stars (Rauch et al. 1998), lie in the same region of the Hertzsprung-Russell (HR) diagram\footnote{The position of the luminous sdO stars in the HR diagram is consistent with post-AGB evolution, while the `compact' sdOs are likely to derive from a post-extreme horizontal branch (EHB) route (Heber 2009).
+There are no known PNe around any post-EHB stars (Frew et al. 2010).} as Abell 48.
 Indeed, a close analogue is the sdO(He) star LSE~263 (Husfeld et al. 1989) but which is not surrounded by any detectable PN.
-For an earlier discussion on the relationships between the the sdO and O(He) spectral types, see Rauch et al. (1998).
-Other He-rich stars such as the naked sdO, KS~292 (Rauch et al. 1991), and its PN-shrouded analogue GJJC~1 in M~22 (Harrington \& Paltoglou 1993) have rather more hydrogen, and moderate N and C abundances.
-These examples suggest that there are gradual transitions between the surface compositions of central stars, especially of hydrogen and helium (e.g. Rauch \& Kerber 2005), and that the divisions in Table~\ref{table:CSPNabund} are somewhat arbitrary.

-Allowing for the significant observational errors in the gravity determinations, it is feasible that some of the luminous He-sdO stars are just the lower-mass analogues of the [WN] stars.
-If this is correct, the smaller $L/M$ ratios in the He-sdOs explains the absence of any strong wind features, as they are less proximate to the Eddington Limit, and their lower masses naturally explain the absence of any detectable PNe, owing to the long post-AGB timescales of these `lazy' remnants (Sch\"onberner 1983; M\'endez et al. 1988; Bl\"ocker 1995).
-Another star with similar abundances, albeit hotter, is the CSPN of LoTr~4 (see Table~\ref{table:CSPNabund}), which is likely to be a descendent of a [WN] star.
+It is feasible that some luminous He-sdO stars are just the lower-mass analogues of the [WN] stars.
+If this is correct, the smaller $L/M$ ratios in the He-sdOs explains the absence of any strong wind features, as they are less proximate to the Eddington Limit, and their lower masses explain the absence of any detectable PNe, owing to the long post-AGB timescales of these `lazy' remnants (Sch\"onberner 1983; M\'endez et al. 1988; Bl\"ocker 1995).
+Table~\ref{table:CSPNabund} gives a summary of the photospheric abundances seen in a range of H-normal and H-deficient post-AGB stars, grouped on the basis of their compositions.
+The top group contains H-normal stars, and the next two groups are helium-rich, greater than about 80\% by mass, but differing in the ratios of N to C\,+\,O. The following two groups have substantial residual hydrogen, again separated by their N to C ratios, while the lower three groups are those with PG1159 abundances (He\,$\sim$\,C\,$>$\,O), hydrogen-rich or `hybrid' PG1159 compositions (Napiwotzki \& Sch\"onberner 1991), and H/He-deficient compositions, respectively.
+It is likely that there are gradual transitions between the various groups, especially of the hydrogen and helium contents (e.g. Rauch \& Kerber 2005), and that the divisions in Table~\ref{table:CSPNabund} are somewhat arbitrary.

-\subsubsection{Progenitors and Progeny}
+\subsection{Progenitors and Progeny}